Hansika-Prabodini/sample-project-python/src/llm_benchmark/generator/README.md

 ## Performance Notes

 - Uses Python's `random.randint()` for number generation
-- Random values are inclusive of both bounds [0, m]
+- Random values are in the range [0, m-1] (inclusive of 0, exclusive of m)
 - Matrix generation creates independent random values for each cell
 - Useful for creating reproducible test cases when seeded
 - Designed to support benchmarking and testing of other modules